-Provision Code Description COM Company's Compliance or Explanation Durin During FY2021, Directors have attended the following training courses: : Virtual seminar on "M&A Due Diligence: From Legal & Risk Perspective" organised by Institute of Corporate Directors Malaysia Ξ Audit of revenue under FRS115 regime Ê Crypto & Blockchain - A New Frontier in Taxation ≥ Impact of Covid-19 on Financial Reporting and Audit ISCA Budget Update 2021 (i> Prescribed AML/CFT Course (ii) Blockchain and O2O Digital Business viii) Budget 2021: Key Tax Proposal You Should Know 1.3 l .
-The m The matters which specifically require the Board's approval or guidance are those involving: communicates this to Management • material acquisitions and disposals of assets; approval are disclosed in the • major investments; • borrowings; • share issuances, dividends and other returns to shareholders; • corporate strategies and objectives; • Group's budget and business plans; • financial and management performances; • executive compensation; • internal controls and risk management; • financial results announcements; and • commitments to banking facilities granted by financial institutions.
-A forr which A formal document setting out the guidelines and matters (including the matters set out above) which are to be reserved for the Board's decision has also been adopted by the Board.
+Provision Code Description Company's Compliance or Explanation tion During FY2021, Directors have attended the following training courses: led the following training courses: i) Virtual seminar on "M&A Due D of Corporate Directors Malaysia Virtual seminar on "M&A Due Diligence: From Legal & Risk Perspective" organised by Institute of Corporate Directors Malaysia ii) Audit of revenue under FRS115 regime 5 regime iii) Crypto & Blockchain - A New Frontier in Taxation rontier in Taxation iv) Impact of Covid-19 on Financial Reporting and Audit al Reporting and Audit v) ISCA Budget Update 2021 vi) Prescribed AML/CFT Course vii) Blockchain and O2O Digital Business siness viii) Budget 2021: Key Tax Proposal You Should Know l You Should Know 1.3 The Board decides on matters that he matters which specifically requir The matters which specifically require the Board's approval or guidance are those involving: communicates this to Management material acquisitions and disposals of assets; osals of assets; approval are disclosed in the Company's and a second major investments; borrowings; share issuances, dividends an share issuances, dividends and other returns to shareholders; corporate strategies and objectives; tives; Group's budget and business plans; olans; financial and management performances; formances; executive compensation; internal controls and risk management; agement; financial results announcements; and its; and commitments to banking facili commitments to banking facilities granted by financial institutions. formal document setting out the hich are to be reserved for the Boa A formal document setting out the guidelines and matters (including the matters set out above) which are to be reserved for the Board's decision has also been adopted by the Board.